Mairena del Alcor: Prehistory and classical antiquity

 The area of Los Alcores was a settlement of ancient civilizations since prehistoric times.
 There are archeological sites that prove the continuous use of the area since the Upper Paleolithic.
-Later on, during Neolithic times, small villages settled to explore agriculture properties of the land.
+Later on, during Neolithic times, small villages settled to explore agricultural properties of the land.
 In addition, several artifacts from the Metal Ages have been found, such as megalithic tombs and ceramic items.

 The treasure of 'Andres Morales', consisting of complex gold jewels, evidences the presence of Tartessians during the first millennium.

 In later times, Phoenicians, Greeks, Turdetani, Romans, Visigoths and Arabs have inhabited the area.

-Middle ages
+Middle Ages

-At the time Arabs rule the region a defensive tower was built, maybe as part of a surveillance belt, defense of communication across Los Alcores.
+At the time Arabs ruled the region, a defensive tower was built, maybe as part of a surveillance belt, defense of communication across Los Alcores.

 In the campaign of 1246, the village of Mairena was conquered by Castilian king Fernando III.
 On November 20, 1342, king Alfonso XI granted the estate of Mairena to Pedro Ponce de León, separating this from Carmona's jurisdiction.
 Since that time, the village has belonged to Casa de Arcos and a castle was built in the 14th century which promoted the development of a small town.

-Not much later in 1441, the King Juan II conceded permission for the celebration of a live stock market, which continues as a traditional festival today.
+Not much later in 1441, the King Juan II conceded permission for the celebration of a livestock market, which continues as a traditional festival today.

 Modern period

-During the Renaissance the town of Mairena undergoes a significant growth thanks to the Discovery of America and the trans-Athlantic trades.

-Production of olive oil and cereals is increased and successful farming and taming of horses become an art.
+During the Renaissance, the town of Mairena underwent significant growth thanks to the Discovery of America and the transatlantic trades.
+Production of olive oil and cereals was increased, and the successful farming and taming of horses became an art.